loginwashere/looking-photo/README.md

 Looking photo with jQuery
 ---------------------------

-This small jQuery script watches for mouse movement.
+This jQuery plugin watches for mouse movement.

 When mouse moves over green square, it starts change style of inner square (photo)